 SPOTLIGHT: Advanced Legal Writing and Editing.
 This workshop reviews the fundamentals of excellent writing, including writing with clarity and precision, common punctuation and grammar errors, and stylistic tips.
 Students then apply these concepts to legal work product, such as memos and briefs, and practice techniques for editing one’s own and others’ work.
 Designed to appeal to associates with a variety of learning styles, this workshop features hands-on exercises, question-and-answer format and lecture, and offers the opportunity for ongoing one-on-one coaching following the classroom segment.

 Everyone needs mentors, regardless of where you are in your career.
-S&W’s many training programs and career development initiatives are designed to facilitate the sort of meaningful relationship-building that is essential for the formation of true mentoring relationships.
+Sullivan's many training programs and career development initiatives are designed to facilitate the sort of meaningful relationship-building that is essential for the formation of true mentoring relationships.
 Our structured approach to work brokering means that you have a chance to build working relationships with a variety of senior colleagues.
-And throughout your associate career, our Career Development Manager will connect you with partners and other colleagues in the firm for focused, personalized mentoring, coaching and advice.
+And throughout your associate career, our Director of Strategic Talent Management will connect you with partners and other colleagues in the firm for focused, personalized mentoring, coaching and advice.

 First Year Evaluation

-First year associates are first evaluated after approximately six months with the firm and again during the next annual evaluation process.
-Conducting the six-month evaluation ensures a formal feedback channel to supplement informal, ongoing feedback, and provides an opportunity to step back and reflect with the First Year Work Broker and Professional Development staff on emerging trends, strengths and areas for focus going forward.
+First year associates are first evaluated after approximately four to six months with the firm and again during the next annual evaluation process.
+Conducting the initial evaluation ensures a formal feedback channel to supplement informal, ongoing feedback, and provides an opportunity to step back and reflect with the First Year Work Broker and Professional Development staff on emerging trends, strengths and areas for focus going forward.

 Lateral associates benefit from formal feedback on their work relatively soon after arrival.
-The lateral review covers a new associate’s work product, work style and relationship-building efforts, culminating in a collaborative discussion with the department leader about the associate’s experience to date, as well as short- and long-term goals.
+The lateral review covers your work product, work style and relationship-building efforts, culminating in a collaborative discussion with the department leader about your experience to date, as well as short- and long-term goals.

 Tying together and drawing upon all of our professional development initiatives, our Career Development program is dedicated to helping you chart a pathway to long-term success.
-Our Career Development Manager (CDM): helps associates assess their own strengths and areas for improvement and analyze current and future growth opportunities; coaches associates in building and managing relationships; looks for and assesses training opportunities tied to your specific substantive development; serves as a liaison between management and associates; works with associates on reduced hours to ensure their progress and development; and generally provides a welcoming resource for all manner of questions and concerns.
-Ultimately, by helping you to select appropriately from the full complement of tools and resources available to you at and through S&W, our Career Development function will help you create, implement, monitor, evaluate and update your personally tailored career development plan.
+Our Director of Strategic Talent Management: helps you assess your strengths and areas for improvement and analyze current and future growth opportunities; coaches you in building and managing relationships; looks for and assesses training opportunities tied to your specific substantive development; serves as a liaison between management and associates; works with associates on reduced hour schedules to ensure their progress and development; and generally provides a welcoming resource for all questions and concerns.
+Ultimately, by helping you to select appropriately from the full complement of tools and resources available to you at and through Sullivan, our Career Development function will help you create, implement, monitor, evaluate, and update your personally tailored career development plan.

 Personalized Career Coaching

-Our Career Development Manager is available to all associates to support you as you set and pursue your career goals.
+Our Director of Strategic Talent Management, Ojen Sirin, is available to all associates to support you as you set and pursue your career goals.
 The personalized coaching is done on a strictly confidential basis to encourage an open dialogue to better help you meet your needs.
 Want to appear more confident in front of partners?
 Our CDM can help with that.
 Want to develop a strong, generalist base while preparing to pursue a niche practice?
 Again, our CDM can help with that.
-And while we hope that S&W will be a career-long fit for you, we recognize that law practice today is marked by multiple career moves.
-Our CDM can also help you strategize about your long-term future.

-All of S&W’s formal training programs are in place to support the most important means of learning: on-the-job experience.
+All of Sullivan's formal training programs are in place to support the most important means of learning: on-the-job experience.
 The key to such hands-on learning is getting the assignments that most closely meet your own career development needs.
-To ensure efficient and fair development, each department assigns work in a manner best suited to balance both associate and client needs.
+To ensure efficient and fair development, each department assigns work in a manner best suited to balance both your and client needs.
 In some cases, our CDM actually serves as a department’s work broker.
-In other cases, our CDM works closely with department directors and associates to ensure that associates receive the assignments that will best solidify and expand their skill sets in line with our core competencies.
+In other cases, our CDM works closely with department directors and you to ensure that you receive the assignments that will best solidify and expand your skill sets in line with our core competencies.

 SPOTLIGHT: Corporate Department Work Brokering.
-Our Career Development Manager is the work broker for our corporate associates.
+Ojen Sirin is the work broker for our corporate associates.
 The associates submit work surveys every week detailing their level of anticipated activity for the week so that work can be appropriately assigned to them.
-Additionally, our Career Development Manager assesses the current skills they have attained through work assignments and works with the associates to assess what skills they may need to become more proficient either in a specific core competency or a specific area of law, and ensures the associates receive assignments to assist them in that regard.
+Additionally, Ojen assesses the current skills they have attained through work assignments and works with the associates to assess what skills they may need to become more proficient either in a specific core competency or a specific area of law, and ensures the associates receive assignments to assist them in that regard.